Charles Howard (serjeant-at-arms): Retirement and personal life

 Howard died on 5 January 1958.
 In 1908, he had married Miriam Eleanore Dansey, daughter of Lieutenant-Colonel Edward Mashiter Dansey and his wife the Hon.
 Eleanor Gifford, daughter of Robert Gifford, 2nd Baron Gifford; she died in 1969.
 They had two children, a daughter Diana who died young, and a son Henry Redvers Greville Howard (1911–1978), an army officer and the father of Greville Howard, Baron Howard of Rising.

-Likenesses

-The National Portrait Gallery, London, possesses five photographic portraits of Howard taken between 1935 and 1947, all by Walter Stoneman (NPG x7671, x4671, x163250, x188930, x188931).